Standard Admission: Frequently Asked Questions

 Can I register for major courses if I received notification that I did not pass the resume and/or admission essay requirement?

-If you have been asked to revise and resubmit your resume and/or complete the admission writing workshop, you may still participate in early registration, and receive special permission if you have completed 06E:002/ECON 1200, 06A:002/ACCT:2200, and 06K:050/MSCI:1000, meet the admission prerequisites, and need the course(s) to stay on track for graduation.
+If you have been asked to revise and resubmit your resume and/or admission essay, you may still participate in early registration, and receive special permission if you have completed Macroeconomics, Managerial Accounting, and Business Computing Essentials, meet the admission prerequisites, and need the course(s) to stay on track for graduation.
 It is most likely that you will not be enrolling in major courses your first semester in the college as you will still be completing prerequisites, business, core, and general education courses.
 If you need to enroll in major courses, and you do not meet the requirements noted above, you must wait until you receive your official admission decision before you can enroll in restricted major courses.

 Does the college have a cap on how many students they admit?